Harshit28j/webdev/readme.md

-This is a project of web design
+This is a project of web designs